If you want to know anything about Yahoo!, you’d probably google it.

 Yahoo! is a web service provider that offers different services that include a search engine, a web portal, e-mails, news, songs, and other related services.

-A backronym for ‘Yet Another Hierarchically Organized Oracle’, it ushered in the new internet era and put together a multipurpose website which had skyrocketing popularity.
+A backronym for ‘Yet Another Hierarchically Organized Oracle’, it ushered in the new internet era and put together a multipurpose website that had skyrocketing popularity.
 It had then purchased Yahoo!
-Broadcast for around 6 billion dollars which is similar to the present-day YouTube.
+Broadcast for around 6 billion dollars which is similar to present-day YouTube.
 Way before Spotify and YouTube Music even existed, Yahoo!
 Music let people listen to songs at low prices.
 It was among the first online websites that introduced the idea of modern emailing to people via Yahoo!
 Mail.
 It also introduced other services like Yahoo!
 News, Yahoo!
 Finance and Yahoo!
 Sports to expand its domain further.

 While the yahoo.com domain started in January 1995, Yahoo! had received around one million hits by the end of 1994 on the beta-version domain – akebono.stanford.edu/~yahoo.